kentaasvang/kentaasvang.Rssh/README.md

 ```

 ## 🤝 Collaborate with My Project
 Sure.
 Go ahead. submit PR's like there's no tomorrow.
-Filing issues to tell me I'm an idiot is allowed but not encouraged.